The Adrenaline Junkie’s Guide to High-Performance Pontoon Boats

 |Metal Polish helps pontoon tubes stay sleek and shiny.|

 Check Price on Amazon - Better Boat's Metal Polish removes oxidation, stains, surface rust and tarnish to keep those pontoon tubes bright and shiny.
 It's safe for chrome, aluminum, stainless steel and other marine metals.
 It works great on rails, ladders, cleats and even appliances.
 Use a handy microfiber cloth to polish to a gleaming finish.

-5 High Performance Pontoons to Satisfy the Need for Speed
+5 High-Performance Pontoons to Satisfy the Need for Speed

 Gone are the days of pontoons with slow-speed platforms.
 Let's step back in time to the early 1970s for a moment.
 During this time, a 140-horsepower engine was installed in one of the old Harris Flotebote pontoons.
 This was the beginning of major revelation for 'toon engineering.